2tracks/DCDMilestone_Project-Cookbook/README.md

 - Finaly I made sure the social media buttons all go to the right link in a seperate browser window.
 - The category and the social links are exteded by the base.html.
 - I clicked on the prev and next button to ensure the pages work correctly.
+- I use 'NoCofffee' and 'Contrast', chrome plugin to make sure color blind people can see the site properly.

 get_recipe page